Call Centre Shrinkage calculator and tips

 Final Thoughts: Shrinkage is Non-Negotiable in WFM Planning

-Want a deeper‑dive with interval‑level analysis and scenario planning?
-Keep an eye out for the advanced calculator in the WFM Hub for members.
+Want a deeper dive with interval-level analysis and scenario planning?
+ACXPA Members can use the advanced calculator and the full toolkit in the WFM Hub.

 0 Comments